The CEDRA CorporationTM

 - changing the radii of the PIs being processed.

-- Ability to create a point along a horizontal alignment by
+- Ability to create a point along a horizontal alignment by specifying a station value and an offset distance.

 - Ability to project a set of selected point features upon